-This is our first Non-Profit of the Month.
+This is our Non-Profit of the Month for August 2018.
 Click through to read all about it!

 At Blue Lotus Chai, we are really appreciative of all the ways people choose to serve our world through their many non-profits.